Articles, Games and more...

 Palden Gyatso was born in 1933 and raised in a small Tibetan village.
 At the age of eighteen he became an ordained Buddhist Monk at one of Tibet's most famous monasteries, Drepung Monastery.
 Palden was arrested in 1959 after taking part in a non-violent demonstration for Tibetan independence.
 After a failed escape bid he was starved and tortured.
 Following his release in 1992, after 33 years of captivity, he fled to India and began to reveal the true extent of the Chinese oppression in Tibet.
 The Venerable Palden Gyatso now lives in Dharamsala in India.
 Since his escape from Chinese-occupied Tibet in 1992, he has travelled widely in Europe and the USA with Amnesty and other support organisations.
 In 1995 he testified at the UN Commission on Human Rights in Geneva.
 Palden's autobiography, Fire Under the Snow: True Story of a Tibetan Monk, was published in 1997.

 Yaa Gyasi was born in Mampong, Ghana and raised in Huntsville, Alabama.
 Her first novel, Homegoing, was a Sunday Times bestseller, won the National Book Critics Circle Award for Best First Novel and was shortlisted for the PEN/Robert W. Bingham Prize for Debut Fiction.
-In 2017 she was selected as one of Granta's Best of Young American Novelists.
+In 2017 Yaa Gyasi was selected as one of Granta's Best of Young American Novelists and in 2019 the BBC selected her debut as one of the 100 Novels that Shaped Our World.

 Mr Gwynne is the much loved and passionate educator who is on a crusade.
 He believes in old-fashioned values, that the modern school system is hopeless – and that keen and close study is the only way to become an enlightened and better person.
 Now living in County Wexford, Ireland, and in his 70s, N M Gwynne was formerly a successful businessman in London and Australia.
 On retirement in the 1980s, he took up teaching and soon found that his traditional methods, universal up to the 1960s and refined and perfected century after century up till then, had become all but unique.
 Subjects he has been teaching – in classrooms, in lecture halls, and nowadays mostly privately – include English, Latin, Greek, French, German, mathematics, history, classical philosophy, natural medicine, the elements of music, and "How to start up and run your own business”.
 He has taught all over the world and thanks to the internet and Skype, he has sometimes found himself, at different times in a single day, teaching as far apart as India, Europe and western USA.